climate

 The FEMA flood maps are usually the first thing that comes to mind when folks set out to find data on flooding, but good luck finding their GIS data.
 I’ve searched through their main program site for the National Flood Hazard Layer and followed every link, but can’t for the life of me find the connection to the page that has actual GIS data; there are map viewer tools, scanned paper maps, web mapping services, and everything else under the sun.

 If you want FEMA flood data in a GIS format: GO HERE!
-This is the record in data.gov for the National Flood Hazard Layer.
-The links at the bottom include this one: Download Seamless Nationwide NFHL GIS data.
-The data is packaged in an ArcGIS File Geodatabase, with one polygon feature class for flood zones.
-They’re categorized into 100 and 500 year zones, open water bodies, areas outside of flood zones, and areas outside flood zones protected by levees.
+You have to search by state, county, and jurisdiction, but after searching under Effective products at the bottom choose NFHL-Data State, and you’ll get the database for the whole state (or choose county if you prefer).
+The data is packaged in an ArcGIS File Geodatabase, and among the many layers there is a flood hazard area layer.
+Features are categorized into different types of flood zones, open water bodies, areas outside of flood zones, and areas outside flood zones protected by levees.
 The pic below illustrates 100 and 500 year zones overlaid on the OpenTopoMap.

 FEMA Flood Maps.
 Light blue areas are 500 year zones, dark blue are 100 year